 Finding an apartment can be stressful and overwhelming.
-The GDAA is here to help you with some useful tips so you can easily search for your perfect apartment home!
+Here are some useful tips so you can easily search for your perfect apartment home!
 Happy hunting!

 BUDGET – Decide on your range for your “ideal rent” amount.
 This is different for everyone based on individual circumstances.
 Don’t overextend yourself.
 Keep it realistic.

 WISH LIST – Do you want a balcony?
 A pool on-site?
 Washer and dryer in

 SHOP – Drive, walk around, or search the internet for different parts of the city where you might like to live.
 Consider commute times, your lifestyle needs and local conveniences.
 Once you find an area you like, search for apartments for rent in that locale.
 With everything at your fingertips on-line is a great resourse.
 There is a multitude of resources to help you find your dream apartment.
 Be sure to check the apartment communities are Greater Dayton Apartment Association (GDAA) members.
 All of these tools can give you a better idea of what’s available before you visit an apartment community.

 VISIT – Once you sift through your numerous options and find a few apartments that interest you, schedule a visit with each property.
 Do a thorough inspection and take notes.
 Keep a record of each apartment you visit.
 Note what features are extra or missing.
 Take measurements of the rooms and doorways to ensure furniture fits on moving day.
 Turn on light switches, look inside closets, check water pressure, visit the laundry room, and walk the grounds.
 Ask lots of questions.
 Who controls the heat?
 When is the apartment available?
 Are they members of the GDAA?
 Will they paint before you move in?
 Don’t be affraid to ask questions.
 The person showing you the apartment will be more than willing to provide you with any information you might need to make an informed decision.